Water Storage-How Much Do You Really Need

 We can buy cases of water at the grocery store that come in 24 bottles or more to a case.
 These are fine as long as you rotate them.
 Please keep them stored out of direct sunlight.
 You would need to calculate how many ounces are in the brand you buy and decide how many cases your family needs for each day.

 Any clean water stored is better than no water at all.
 Please remember to buy a little at a time and keep adding to your inventory as budgets and space allow.
-Before long you will have 30 days or more worth of water.
+Before long, you will have 30 days or more of water.

-The small bottles work fine for drinking and cooking, even though you’ll go through them fairly fast.
+The small bottles work fine for drinking and cooking/food preparation, even though you’ll go through them relatively fast.
 The challenge comes when you need some “personal hygiene” attention, even if it’s just a sponge bath.
 The other challenge is if it’s time to wash a few pieces of underwear.
 You’ll go through those cases pretty quickly.

 Best Solution: Blue Cans

-This product is by far one of the best containers to store water.
-They will last 50 years and they taste better than any water you’ll taste anywhere.
-If you live near a distributor you don’t have to pay for the shipping.
+This product is by far one of the best containers to store water for hydration.
+They will last 50 years and taste better than any water you’ll taste anywhere.
+You don’t have to pay for the shipping if you live near a distributor.

-Almost every time I talk about these I get a few remarks about how expensive they are.
-Yes, they are expensive, but they are worth every penny to me.
+Almost every time I talk about these, I get a few remarks about how expensive they are.
+Yes, they are costly, but they are worth every penny.

 I have 18 cases stored behind a dresser in my bedroom.
-I can set and forget them and sleep at night knowing I have water for Mark and me, at least for drinking and cooking when needed.
+I can sit and forget them and sleep at night knowing I have water for Mark and me, at least for drinking and cooking when needed.
 If you’re looking into emergency preparedness, start with water!
-These blue cans will change the way you look at long-term storage for water.
+These blue cans will change how you look at long-term storage for water.

 water storage